Health and Well-being in Early Childhood

-- Increase their knowledge and understanding of current health policies and regulations in early childhood services
+- Know and understand current health policies and regulations in early childhood services

-- Develop skills in accessing, evaluating and using information gained from diverse sources in competent practical ways
+- Use relevant skills in accessing, evaluating and using information gained from diverse sources in competent practical ways

 - Promote positive health practices for young children in the family and in early childhood services